preciofishbone/OmniaDocs/team-collaboration/my-tasks.rst

 ==============================
 You can place the My Tasks control as a web part on any legacy page, or as a block on a Quick Page.

-:Here's an example when My Tasks is used on a Quick Page:
+Here's an example when My Tasks is used on a Quick Page:

 -Pic-